tiruss/PMNet/README.md

-# PMNet: Coarse to Fine: Progressive and Multi-Task Learning for Salient Object Detection
+# PMNet: Coarse to Fine: Progressive and Multi-Task Learning for Salient Object Detection (ICPR 2020)

 Pytorch implementation of "Coarse to Fine: Progressive and Multi-Task Learning for Salient Object Detection"